Alfaa123/Arduino-Thermostat/README.md

 ## Physical Outline

 The physical outline of the board was designed to mimic my current thermostat.
 4 mounting holes were provided to allow for either wall mounting or a case.

+## Lessons Learned for V2

+- Arduino placement needs to be revised.
+Currently plugging in the USB cable is impossible without bending a cable and potentally damaging the Arduino.
+This is the biggest mistake.
+- Screw terminal placement needs to be revised.
+Currently with the massive spacing, it required me to trim a lot of the insulation off of the 5 conductor cable in order to spread the wires out far enough to reach.
+- More markings on the front of the PCB to show which screw terminal does what.
+Currently it requires me to open the schematic and board files to correctly wire the thermostat.
+- More work should be done to minimize footprint.
+Currently, the thermostat is physically very large.
+- A larger screen would be nice to fit more information.
+A dot matrix or OLED would be best.
+- Smaller regulator section and relays would go a long way to making the board shrink.

+# Programming

+Currently a basic bare bones firmware has been written to allow basic functionality.
+No scheduling features exist and functionality is limited to only basic temperature control.

+## Planned Future Development

+- Backlight timeout.
+Currently the LCD stays on all the time.
+- PID control or other method for better temperature control.
+- Humidistat control mode
+- Adjustable circ fan frequency
+- Better menu system
+- Filtering on the temperature sensor to prevent rapid cycling
+- Cycling time limit to prevent compressor damage